apigee/registry/cmd/registry-graphql/README.md

 After you've started the `registry-graphql` server, visit http://localhost:8088 to open the GraphiQL browser.
 Then use standard GraphQL to explore the schema and make queries.
-For example, to see a list of projects, enter:
+For example, to lookup a project by name, enter:

 ```
 {
-  projects {
-    values {
+  project (id: "projects/test") {
     id
     display_name
-    }
   }
 }
 ```